florianv/swap/README.md

 | [Currency Converter API](https://www.currencyconverterapi.com) | * | * | Yes (free but limited or paid) |
 | Array | * | * | Yes |

+Additionally, you can add your own services as long as they implement the `ExchangeRateService` interface.

 ## Integrations

 - A Symfony Bundle [FlorianvSwapBundle](https://github.com/florianv/FlorianvSwapBundle)